ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab07.md

 Your program should output an error if the dimensions of the input matrices are incompatible (the number of columns in the first matrix is not equal to the number of rows in the second matrix).

 REQUIRED:
 Each input matrix should be stored in a multidimensional integer array.
 The result matrix will also be stored in a multidimensional array.
 All three matrices have sizes less than or equal to 10 by 10.
-The program must utilize functions in the design (required to have at least one function).

 The program should print a string of text to the terminal before getting input from the user.
 A session should look like one of the following examples (including whitespace and formatting), with a matrix (or error message) in the output: